Skip to Main Content

 Preparing for an Emergency in Advance

-The best way to protect your home and your family from a natural disaster is to prepare in advance.
-That means before an emergency occurs, identify what major weather events are common in your area and understand how they could impact your home.
-Next, create an emergency plan and an emergency kit, that includes food and other supplies ready to go in an emergency.
+That means identifying the major weather events in your area and understanding how they impact your home before an emergency.
+Next, create an emergency plan and kit that includes food and other supplies.
 Your plan should include emergency contact information, homeowner’s insurance details, and an evacuation plan.

-To ensure your home is ready for an emergency, secure a professional assessment to help identify issues and fix small problems that could get much worse in an emergency.
-For example, homeowners with basements may be impacted by flooding, which can cause expensive damage to your home.
-Prepare for a flood in advance by waterproofing and flood-proofing your basement, installing a sump pump, and moving electrical hookups and appliances above the flood line.
+For example, homeowners with basements may be impacted by flooding, which can cause expensive damage to their homes.
+To prepare for a flood in advance, waterproof your basement, install a sump pump, and move electrical hookups and appliances above the flood line.
 Make sure your sump pump is powered by a backup battery for the best results in an emergency.